covs67/DAT505/README.md

 To do this you need to do following steps.
  - Download and Install Atom
  - Install the Atom Live server package
- - Run the server and see your work in real time
+ - Run the server and see the project work in real time

 FOr apache or Nginx you just need to copy the project files into web root folder